Fitchburg Municipal Airport

 Fitchburg Municipal Airport (ICAO: KFIT, FAA LID: FIT) is a public airport located 3 miles (5 km) southeast of the central business district of Fitchburg, a city in Worcester County, Massachusetts, United States.
 This airport is owned by the City of Fitchburg.
 The airport also serves as a base for the Fitchburg Pilots Association/EAA chapter 1454.
 This group uses the airport to host events such as Young Eagles and flights in EAA's Ford Trimotor.
 The airport underwent a renovation in 2020 that extended runway 14/32 by 500 feet to its current length of 5001 feet.
 The runway extension was to meet requirements for insurance companies to permit certain small jets to land and take off from the airport.
 The renovation removed runway 2/20.
 Occasionally the airport serves as a home for rock festivals such as The Warped Tour and Locobazooka.

 Facilities and aircraft

 Fitchburg Municipal Airport covers an area of 376 acre which contains one paved runway: 14/32 measuring 5,001 x 100 ft (1,524 x 30 m).
 The airport is also served by two FBOs Autumn Air services and Twin City Airmotive.
 The airport is home to FCA flight center which operates a fleet of various Cessna aircraft for flight training and Cirrus aircraft for rentals.

-For 12-month period ending November 1, 2006, the airport had 168,025 aircraft operations, an average of 460 per day: 98% general aviation, 2% air taxi and <1% military.
-There are 146 aircraft based at this airport: 91% single engine, 3% multi-engine, 1% jet aircraft, 2% helicopters, 1% gliders and 1% ultralight.
+For the 12-month period ending May 14, 2020, the airport had 13,200 aircraft operations, an average of 36 per day: 99% general aviation, 1% air taxi and <1% military.
+There was at the time 100 aircraft based at this airport: 90 single engine, 6 multi-engine, 1 jet aircraft, 1 gliders and 2 ultralight.